Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Group Games

 It is easy to see that $\Gamma[A]$ is connected when $A$ generates the group and that, otherwise, the left cosets of the subgroup generated by $A$ decompose the graph into separate pieces.
 When $A$ generates $G$ the digraph $\Gamma[A]$ is the Cayley graph of the group $G$ with respect to the set $A$ of generators.
+For this reason, what we are calling a group game is called a \emph{Cayley tournament} in \cite{BI} and \cite{G}.
+In the special case $G = \Z_{2n+1}$ with group subset $A$, the game $\Gamma[A]$ is called a \emph{rotational tournament} with symbol $A$, see \cite{A2} and \cite{A3}.

 Notice that if $A$ is a graph subset (or a game subset), then $A^{-1}$ is a graph subset (resp. a game subset) and $\Gamma[A^{-1}]$ is the reversed digraph $\Gamma[A]^{-1}$.

 If $H$ is a subgroup of $G$ and $A$ is a graph subset (or a game subset) for $G$, then $A \cap H$ is a graph subset (resp. a game subset) for $H$ and $\Gamma[A \cap H]$ is the restriction $\Gamma[A]|H$.